But, if no one visits your blog article, how are you going to generate those links, or even more traffic or sales?

 - You’ll get huge word of mouth referrals.

 - You can build a profitable business with less than 1,000+ elite subscribers.

 - Your email subscribers will be your #1 source of qualified traffic for relevant offers.

 Now that you know the benefits, here are the steps that you need to take to build an elite list through your blog article portfolio:

 - Guest blog on targeted, A-list blogs only.

 Step #1: Define your main goal

-That goal has to be specific, realistic and achievable, because the steps that you’ll take afterwards will be in line with your ONE goal.
+That goal has to be specific, realistic, and achievable because the steps that you’ll take afterward will be in line with your ONE goal.

 Here’s an example.
 Maybe you have an internet marketing blog where you share useful posts on how to build a successful online business.
 But, that’s really too generic.